You can receive money into either an everyday account or a foreign currency account from another bank electronically.

 We need to comply with anti-money laundering legislation, so make sure the person sending you money includes:

 - The bank account number they’re sending money from

 - Their full name – no initials as everything needs to be spelled out

 - Their full street address.
 Post office box numbers aren’t acceptable.

-You’ll be charged an inward international payment fee of $12 when you receive a payment from an overseas bank account into your account.
+You’ll be charged an inward international payment fee when you receive an electronic payment from an overseas bank account into your account.
 Other fees may also apply.
+See our foreign exchange rates and fees page for details on our inward payment fee.